Sgoettschkes/sgoettschkes.github.io/_posts/2021-02-03-phoenix-testing-with-cypress.md

 This approach is also copied from https://www.alanvardy.com/post/phoenix-cypress-tests.
 It's a great idea to separate the test environment from the ui test environment.
 As Alan suggests, you could use a tool like `ex_check` which can run your normal tests and your ui tests in parallel, which is only possible if you use different databases and thus different environments.

-We are using a different port in the cypress env, so make sure to adjust your tests accordingly.
+We are using a different port in the cypress env (`4002`), so make sure to adjust your tests accordingly.

 Now you can run your UI tests by executing `./cypress-run.sh`.
+This script should run on your CI environment as well as locally.
+Just make sure to run `npm install` in your CI run!

 ## What else?